CagataySonmez/EdgeCloudSim/README.md

 EdgeCloudSim provides a simulation environment specific to Edge Computing scenarios where it is possible to conduct experiments that considers both computational and networking resources.
 EdgeCloudSim is based on CloudSim but adds considerable functionality so that it can be efficiently used for Edge Computing scenarios.
 EdgeCloudSim is an open source tool and any contributions are welcome.
 If you want to contribute EdgeCloudSim, please check below feature list and the [contributing guidelines](/CONTRIBUTING.md).
 If you want to use EdgeCloudSim in your research work, please cite our paper [[3]](https://onlinelibrary.wiley.com/doi/abs/10.1002/ett.3493).

+## Discussion Forum

+The discussion forum for EdgeCloudSim can be found [here](https://groups.google.com/forum/#!forum/edgecloudsim).
+We hope to meet with all interested parties in this forum.
+Please feel free to join and let us discuss issues, share ideas related to EdgeCloudSim all togerther.

 ## Needed Features

 * Mist computing features (executing tasks on mobile device)